jr0cket/clojure-dojo-invaders/README.md

-# space-invaders
+# space invaders in space

-A Quil sketch designed to ... well, that part is up to you.
+A Quil sketch designed done during a London Clojure Dojo.
+This is the beginning of a space invaders game.
+Right now, you can move left and right with keyboard and there's an autofire.

 ## Usage